steodor/orbitjs-fortune-schema/README.md

 ## Usage

-This sample Orbit schema contains a single model with all currently supported attributes and relationships:
+1. Define your Orbit.js schema.
+This sample contains a single model with all currently supported attributes and relationships:

 ```
 const orbitSchema = {